-The HomeLink[®] compatible transceiver in your vehicle has 3 buttons which can be programmed to operate 3 different devices.
-Refer to the programming method below appropriate for the device.
+The HomeLink[®] wireless control system in your vehicle has 3 buttons which can be programmed to operate 3 different devices.
+Refer to the programming methods on the following pages to determine the method which is appropriate for the device.

-- 1 Indicator light - 2 Buttons
+- 1 HomeLink[®] indicator light

+- 2 Garage door operation indicators

+- 3 Buttons